A form of asset-based finance that uses assets on your balance sheet as security against lending.

 Your terms for repaying the money you've borrowed can be fixed, allowing for better, clearer planning.

 Improve the money you have coming in by leveraging the value of untapped (unencumbered) assets.

 Your credit report

 Lenders will conduct credit checks and due diligence to determine your eligibility.
 A hard credit check will show on your credit report and may affect your credit rating.

-- Are you an established business with assets and a trading history?
+Are you an established business with assets and a trading history?

-- Do you have assets of value on your balance sheet?
+Do you have assets of value on your balance sheet?

-- Do you have detailed and accurate financial statements covering your trading history?
+Do you have detailed and accurate financial statements covering your trading history?

-Asset-Based lenders base their decision on your financial performance, trading history and the value and type of assets held.
-This information must be clear and show your ability to repay the facility.
+In your financial statements, this information must be set out clearly and show your ability to repay the facility.

-- Do you have commonly sold inventory?
+Do you have commonly sold inventory?

 - How long is the borrowing period?